theupdateframework/taps/tap4.md

 ## Use case 2: improving compromise-resilience

 To improve compromise-resilience, a client may require signatures from multiple repositories with different root keys for the same targets metadata.
+We will refer to this required consensus as multi-repository delegation.

-## Use case 3: restricting trust in a repository to a subset of its targets
+## Use case 3: restricting trust in a repository to a subset of targets

-Finally, a client may also wish to restrict its trust to a subset of targets available on a repository.
+A client may also wish to restrict its trust of a repository to a subset of the targets available on a repository.
-For example, a client may trust PyPI to provide information only about the Django project, instead of all available projects.
+For example, a client may trust PyPI to provide information only about the Django project, instead of all available projects, and trust a distinct private repository root for the Flask project.
+In other words, the targets namespace can be subdivided such that portions of the namespace are assigned to different repositories or groups of repositories.

+## Use case 4: restricting trust in a repository to fixed keys

+In combination with [TAP 5](tap5.md), a client can create a local root file that fixes or pins the keys expected from another repository.
+This would constraining the client's trust of the repository such that in order to be trusted, target information from that repository would have to employ certain keys for certain roles.

 # Rationale

-The current design for TAP 4 was arrived at after considering different design choices.

-One such design choice was to use [multi-role delegations](tap3.md), which can improve compromise-resilience.
-But, it does not easily allow for the hiding of sensitive metadata and targets, or restricting trust in a repository to a subset of its targets.
+TUF would benefit from the ability to handle the above use cases, requested by TUF adopters.
+The selected design allows a great deal of flexibility and only slightly increases the code base.

 # Specification